Just How Smart Are Dolphins?

 The intelligence of dolphins can be credited to the large size of their brains.
 In fact, the ratio of brain size to body size in dolphins is second only to that in humans.
 The dolphin brain weighs about 1600 grams.
 A larger brain means more neurons are available to create pathways, learn skills, and build memory.

-Compared with humans, dolphins have smaller frontal lobes, which is the part of the brain that controls memory, problem-solving, and communication.
-They do have a very well developed paralimbic system, which enables them to process emotions and may play a role in the complex social relationships within a dolphin community.
+Compared with humans, dolphins have smaller frontal lobes, which are the part of the brain that controls memory, problem-solving, and communication.
+They do have a very well-developed paralimbic system, which enables them to process emotions and may play a role in the complex social relationships within a dolphin community.
 Some scientists believe that the dolphin paralimbic system may be more developed than that of humans.
 Dolphin brains also have a number of specialized brain cells called spindle neurons, which help with abilities such as recognizing and remembering, along with reasoning skills, adaptation, and communication.

 Meet a Dolphin for Yourself!